 If you have a car it’s an easy drive from Rennes or from the car ferry port at nearby St Malo.
 There’s a huge, new car park about a 10-minute drive from the island as you’re no longer able to drive right up to its entrance.
 Which is good news considering the sheer volume of traffic it attracts.
-Not so good news is the near 12 euros parking fee for anybody staying more than 30 minutes.
+Not so good news is the 14 euros parking fee for anybody staying more than 30 minutes.
 Which means pretty much everybody.

 And, of course, there are plenty of organised coach tours and school trip parties to keep you company, too.

 It’s also possible to get to Mont Saint Michel from Paris as a day trip by train or bus.
 The train from Gare Montparnasse to Rennes (from 59 euros one-way – buy it here online) takes about two hours.
 And from Rennes, there’s a connecting bus (16 euros one-way – buy it here online) which takes about an hour and twenty minutes.
 Alternatively, if you’d rather not worry about arranging your own transport, this full-day tour from Paris can be booked online and includes transportation, admission ticket and guide.